 The interest accrued meant that the Special Fund grew substantially over the following decades.
 It was used, and still is being used, to finance a range of promotional programmes encompassing for instance structural support, SME promotion and environmental protection.
 From 1990 onward the tried and tested Marshall Plan funds were also channelled into the new federal states in eastern Germany.
 This also gave the part of Germany that after the war had been prevented by the Soviet occupying power from participating in the Marshall Plan, an opportunity to benefit from it decades later.

 Initially the ERP Special Fund was managed by the Federal Treasury Ministry, the successor of the Marshall Plan Ministry.
 In 1961, responsibility was transferred to the Federal Ministry of Economics.

 Reorganisation of the ERP Special Fund

 In January 2007 the German Government decided to reorganise the ERP Special Fund.
-In the course of this restructuring, on 1 July 2007 the ERP contributed 4.65 billion euros to KfW as equity capital and 3.25 billion euros as subordinated loans.
+In the course of this restructuring, on 1 July 2007 the ERP contributed EUR 4.65 billion to KfW as equity capital and EUR 3.25 billion as subordinated loans.
 The designated purpose of the Special Fund is retained, though, because any earnings generated are used exclusively for ERP economic promotion and capital preservation.
 The scope for policymakers to influence ERP economic promotion also remains unchanged.
 KfW's status as a bank does, though, enable it to manage ERP economic promotional activities more efficiently and cost-effectively.